Is saw palmetto the secret ingredient to preventing hair loss?

 There are several ways to reap the potential benefits of saw palmetto, with the ingredient available in both topical and oral supplements.

-As an oral supplement, saw palmetto comes as tablets or powdered capsules.
-You may also see it sold as soft gel capsules, a liquid extract (often as drops), powdered tea, or whole or ground dried berries.
-Generally, a daily dose of between 160-320mg split in two — ideally in the form of a dried supplement or liquid — is considered most effective.
+As an oral supplement, saw palmetto comes in tablets or powdered capsules.
+You may also see it sold as soft gel capsules, a liquid extract (often as drops), powdered tea, or whole or ground-dried berries.

 When it comes to hair loss, saw palmetto is also available as a topical treatment, like a serum, or as an ingredient in hair loss products such as shampoos and conditioners.
 Oh hey, that’s us!
-Pilot’s Hair Growth Booster Kit contains saw palmetto, along with biotin, panax ginseng and niacinamide, to support healthy hair growth and nourish the scalp and hair follicles.
+Pilot’s Hair Growth Booster Kit contains saw palmetto, along with biotin, Panax ginseng and niacinamide, to support healthy hair growth and nourish the scalp and hair follicles.

 Alongside the saw palmetto-infused products, the Hair Growth Booster Kit contains the Derma Roller, which includes tiny needles that you roll over the scalp to rupture the outer layer of the dermis to encourage a healing reaction.